 How can I contact you?

-Please email us at email@example.com or write to Metabolic Healthcare Ltd, 21 Dartmouth Street, London SW1H 9BP.
-Should you wish to file a complaint please contact us via the channels listed above.
+The fastest way to contact us is via the app’s live chat function.
+Alternately, you can email us at email@example.com or write to Metabolic Healthcare Ltd, 228-230 Uxbridge Road, London W12 7JD.
+Should you wish to file a complaint please contact us via the methods listed above.
 We aim to acknowledge complaints within two working days.

 Who controls your information?

 Echo is the trading name of Metabolic Healthcare Ltd., and is the “controller” of the information it collects.

 Echo is a trading name of Metabolic Healthcare Ltd, a company with registered number 09668487 based at 21 Dartmouth Street, London SW1H 9BP.